anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ## Results

-The reward function is to penalise -1000 for a death and 0 otherwise, such that the agent is able to learn to perform better than the finite value setting a positive reward would give (e.g. rewarding +1 for a score increase means the agent would maximise the chance of getting more than 1000).
+The reward function penalises -1000 for a death and 0 otherwise, such that the agent focuses on not dying.
+This make the agent goal to get as high a score as possible vs e.g. naively rewarding +1 for a score increase which means the agent would only maximise the chance of getting more than 1000.
-Through undertaking this project the most difficult part was defining a good reward function and how this links to the agent learning alongside other techniques.
+Through undertaking this project the most difficult part was defining a good reward function and how this links to the agent learning.

 The score rolling mean is averaged over a window of 50 using [numpy.convolve](https://docs.scipy.org/doc/numpy/reference/generated/numpy.convolve.html) and `mode='same'` to keep boundary effects visible.